hariprakash-j/hariprakash.dev/content/about-me/index.md

 ### Operating Systems

-I use linux for my by day to day stuff, I like to keep distro hopping now and then and here are some Linux distros I've daily driven...
+I use linux for my day to day stuff, I like to keep distro hopping now and then and here are some Linux distros I've daily driven...

 |                                                      |          | <div style="width:100px"></div> |                                                        |            |
 | ---------------------------------------------------: | :------- | ------------------------------- | -----------------------------------------------------: | :--------- |
 |   <img src="/icons/arch.svg" width="25" height="25"> | _Arch_   |                                 | <img src="/icons/opensuse.svg" width="30" height="30"> | _OpenSUSE_ |
 | <img src="/icons/fedora.svg" width="25" height="25"> | _Fedora_ |                                 |                                                        |            |

-Here's what I use on servers when my life depends on it...
+Here's what I'd use on servers if my life depended on it...

 |                                                       |               | <div style="width:100px"></div> |                                                      |                |
 | ----------------------------------------------------: | :------------ | ------------------------------- | ---------------------------------------------------: | :------------- |